core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see {{topic-resource-representation}}).

 A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
+The payload content-format 40 ("application/link-format") MUST be at least supported for the collection resource.
+Note that no "rt" or "ct" attributes are returned for the topic resources in the example payload, because the resource type (rt="core.ps.conf") is already implied by this specification for the topic collection and the content-format (TBD606) is implied by the resource type.

 Example: